How to Make a Table of Contents in Google Docs

 How to add Headings for Table of Contents

-As mentioned, Google Docs lists all the headings in your document in the table of contents.
+As mentioned, when making a Table of Contents in Google Docs, it lists all the headings in your document in the table of contents.
 To add/ change headings, simply follow these steps:

 Step 1.
 Select the text which you want to convert to a heading.